ViLourenco/my-calendar-pro/readme.txt

 * Bug fix: Add missing class to event description textarea in post editor
 * Bug fix: Better handling of translations for event submission field labels
+* Move event submission processing out of shortcode and into 'init' action.

 = 1.5.5 =